 The provision for long service leave represents the present value of the estimated future cash outflows to be made in respect of services provided by employees up to the reporting date.
 The liability is calculated using current pay rates and projected future increases in those rates and includes related employee on-costs.
 The estimates are adjusted for the probability of the employee remaining in Council's employment or other associated employment which would result in Council being required to meet the liability.
 Adjustments are then made to allow for the proportion of the benefit earned to date, and the result is discounted to present value.
-The interest rates attached to Commonwealth Government guaranteed securities at the reporting date are used to discount the estimated future cash outflows to their present value.
+The provision is discounted using the Commonwealth Bond yield rates published on the Department of State Development, Infrastructure, Local Government and Planning website.